mikrosk/mikrosk.github.io/sparrow/falcon_specification_19920826.md

 * VMEbus arbiter
 * VMEbus utility bus driver

-7.2 VME Bus Master Address Partitioning
+## 7.2 VME Bus Master Address Partitioning

 The FBUS accesses the VME bus in all areas of the 4 Gigabyte address space, excluding those which are dedicated to local resources.
 The VME bus portion of the address map is further subdivided to support the 32, 24, and 16 bit addressing modes.
 The beginning of the VME bus A32 space is configured adjacent to the end of fast memory in order to allow contiguous expansion memory.

 A portion of the VME bus space is dedicated to D16 transfers.
 VME bus slaves which are limited to D16 transfers can be accessed in this area.
 When the VMEC receives a three or four byte transfer request from an FBUS master to a slave in this address space, the request will be divided into two D16 transfers, with data routed to the correct byte lanes.
 A single acknowledgement will be sent to the FBUS master once the process is completed.

-7.3 VME Bus Slave Address Partitioning
+## 7.3 VME Bus Slave Address Partitioning

 The VME bus Slave Interface provides access to FBUS system resources by other masters on the VME bus.
 Slave accesses for each address space may be inhibited via the VME interface configuration register (xxFF8080).
 VME bus masters may access all FBUS resources when operating in the A32 region.
 The starting address for VME bus A32 slave accesses is programmable via the VME slave starting address register (xxFF8098).
 The starting address register provides an offset which is subtracted from the VME bus address in order to determine the FBUS location to be accessed.
 VME bus masters may access FBUS Fast Memory only in A32 space, due to the limitation of the 16 Megabyte range of the A24 space.
 VME bus masters may access a subset of the FBUS resources when operating in the A24 region.
 Only the last 16 Megabytes, also known as the ST image, may be accessed.
 This excludes fast memory from being accessed by an A24 VME bus master.
 The VME bus starting address for access to the FBUS is fixed at 000000 (hex), but may be inhibited to accommodate the need to use other A24 slaves on the VME bus, while allowing access to the FBUS by an A32 master.

-7.4 VME Interrupter
+## 7.4 VME Interrupter

 A FBUS master can write to bit 0 of the I/O address (0x00FF8E06) to generate a level 3 interrupt on the VMEbus.
 When set to 1, it generates a VME bus level 3 interrupt.
 When cleared, the interrupt request is taken away.
 If a VME bus interrupt handler acknowledges this interrupt, the VMEC responds with the contents of the VME interrupt vector register (xxFF8097).

 Note that the Falcon level 3 interrupt must be masked off (either by setting the processor's IPL or by masking the interrupt in the Falcon system controller) or the Falcon CPU will be immediately interrupted in which case the local interrupt acknowledge is autovectored and the VME bus does not participate.

 FBUS interrupt levels 5 and 6 (from the SCC and MFP/DSP respectively) also generate the corresponding VME interrupts.
 Normaly these interrupts are seviced by the FBUS master.
 They can however be masked to the FBUS and serviced by a VME bus master.
 The VMEC will respond to VME interrupt acknowledge cycles for levels 3, 5, or 6 only if the Falcon source for the interrupt is present.
 Levels 5 and 6 supply the vector received from the FBUS as the status/ID.
 The VMEC will pass the IACK signal down the VME IACK daisy chain if it does not respond.

-7.5 VME Interrupt Handler
+## 7.5 VME Interrupt Handler

 The VMEC will act as a VME bus interrupt handler.
 VME bus interrupt requests are signalled to the local microprocessor (if not masked).
 When the FBUS master performs an interrupt acknowledge cycle for a VME interrupt, the VMEC generates a VME bus interrupt acknowledge cycle.
 The status/ID byte from the VME bus is provided to the FBUS as a vector.

-7.6 VME Arbiter
+## 7.6 VME Arbiter

 The VMEC implements a single level arbiter on VME level 3.
 The arbiter can be programmed for release on request (ROR) or release when done via the VME interface configuration register (xxFF8080).

-7.7 VME Utility Functions
+## 7.7 VME Utility Functions

 The Falcon VME interface provides the VME utility signals:
 SYSCLK, SYSRESET*, SYSFAIL*, and BERR*.

 SYSRESET* is asserted when the FBUS reset is asserted AND vice versa.
 SYSFAIL* is asserted via the utility control register (xxFF8083).
 SYSFAIL* can also cause a level 7 interrupt on the FBUS.
 The bus timer function can be disabled via the VME interface configuration register.
 If enabled the timeout period is approximately 64us.

-7.8 VME Registers
+## 7.8 VME Registers

-                                   Int                   erface Configuration Register
+### Interface Configuration Register

 Address = 00FF8080 (or FFFF8080):

 D7 - A32 slave interface enable (0=no 1=yes)

 D6 - A24 slave interface enable (0=no 1=yes)

 D5 - A32 master interface enable (0=no 1=yes)

 D4 - A24 master interface enable (0=no 1=yes)

 D3 - A16 master interface enable (0=no 1=yes)

-    D2 - Bus Requester mode  (0=Release on Request
-    1=Release when Done)
+D2 - Bus Requester mode  (0=Release on Request 1=Release when Done)

 D1 - reserved

 D0 - Cache Inhibit Signal for A32/D32 space (0=yes 1=no)

-                        Utility Control Register
+### Utility Control Register

 Address = 00FF8083 (or FFFF8083):

 D7 - SYSRESET* pulse width (0=200ms 1=1us)

 D6-D2 reserved

 D1 - Bus Timeout enable (0=no 1=yes)

 D0 - SYSFAIL - (0 = assert)

-                            Interrupt Vector
+### Interrupt Vector

 Address = 00FF8097 (or FFFF8097):

 This register contains the interrupt vector which is supplied as the VMEbus Status/ID in response to an interrupt acknowledge cycle from a VMEbus master due to a VMEbus interrupt generated from the Falcon system motherboard.
 Please note that the interrupt level is encoded onto the lowest three data bits of the Status/ID byte.

 The VMEC will determine whether to supply the value of this register or let the interrupting device supply a vector.
 This is accomplished by bringing the possible sources of VMEbus interrupts into the VMEC.
 Devices which signal an autovectored interrupt to the FBus must use this register when requesting an interrupt to the VMEbus.
 Devices which are capable of supplying an interrupt vector will supply the Status/ID to the VMEbus.

-    D7 - Int Vector bit7
+    D7 - Int Vector bit 7
     D6 -   "            6
     D5 -   "            5
     D4 -   "            4
     D3 -   "            3
     D2 - Int Level bit  2
     D1 -   "            1
     D0 -   "            0

-                           Slave Starting Addr           ess Register
+### Slave Starting Address Register

 Address = 00FF8098 (or FFFF8098):

 This register provides the value at which address zero on the FBus appears when it is accessed as an A32 VMEbus slave.
 This value is used as an offset to provide the ability to access the entire FBus as a VMEbus slave, since most VMEbus masters also will contain some local resources which start at address zero.
 This value is subtracted from the VMEbus address to derive the address which is supplied from the VMEC to the FBus.

-    D7 - VMEbus address31
+    D7 - VMEbus address 31
-    D6 - 30
+    D6 -    "           30
-    D5 - 29
+    D5 -    "           29
-    D4 - 28
+    D4 -    "           28
-    D3 - 27
+    D3 -    "           27
-    D2 - 26
+    D2 -    "           26
-    D1 - 25
+    D1 -    "           25
-    D0 - 24
+    D0 -    "           24

-                                Section 8                        System Bus
+# Section 8 System Bus

 The following description of the FALCON internal bus (FBUS) assumes an intimate knowledge of both the 68030 and 68040 bus definitions.
 A thorough study of the Motorola user's manuals for both processors is highly recommended (see reference section).

 8.1 FBUS Summary